 As a country, we will persevere and adapt to the pandemic.
 Many viable near-term and long-term opportunities could turn in favor of U.S. economic expansion.
 There are many benefits of reshoring the U.S. economy.
 As White House trade advisor Peter Navarro noted: “Manufacturing jobs not only provide good wages but also create more jobs, both up-and downstream through multiplier effects.”
 Also, reshoring ensures access to necessary drugs and other items related to our national security.

-In this article, our goal is to inform you about the impacts that the coronavirus pandemic on American businesses, while also covering the benefits of manufacturing returning to the United States and how American companies can continue being successful as buy American motives increase in popularity.
+In this article, our goal is to inform you about the impacts of the coronavirus pandemic on American businesses while also covering the benefits of manufacturing returning to the United States and how American companies can continue being successful as buy American motives increase in popularity.

 Understanding the impact of the pandemic on American businesses

 As we have seen throughout the past few months, many Americans have become unemployed due to the lost capability for U.S. manufacturers and businesses to continue producing services and goods.

 Many of these issues stem from the dependency on foreign supply chain and manufacturing, namely our reliance on China.
 As of July, the number of unemployed individuals is well over 20 million, where the unemployment rate is at 11.1 percent, which is down from the 14.7 percent previously seen in April.

 Before we can elaborate on why manufacturing should return to the U.S., we have to understand the impact that COVID-19 has had on manufacturing markets and its effects.
 As we initially experienced from the early stages of the pandemic, production and importing of goods and parts used in products sold in the United States were immediately halted.

 This supply chain disruption altered the lead times for materials and finished goods manufactured in China.
 The turnaround process that would take two to four days to confirm orders turned into a process that would require 2 to 3 weeks for order confirmation.